 A few years ago brands were collaborating with celebrities to create capsule collections for their followers.
-But ever since the rise of influencer marketing, brands have moved on to influencers to create these collections.
+But ever since the rise of Influencer Marketing Service, brands have moved on to influencers to create these collections.
 There can be no doubt that bloggers and influencers have a profound impact on the general audience.
 People swear by their favorite influencers and are always looking for pieces that they are sporting.
 This makes for a great opportunity for brands to collaborate with famous influencers who have a massive following.

 The latest collaboration that made big waves in the industry was Danielle Bernstein’s swimwear collection with Onia, essentially a swimwear brand.
 Danielle, a 26-year-old influencer, who has over 2 million followers on Instagram has mastered the art of converting her followers into loyal customers.

 She posted a picture of herself wearing a piece from her collection with the caption “ITALY COLLECTION IS LIVE” at 9 am on Wednesday.
 By 9 pm, the sales had reached $1.8 Million.
 Mind you, the collection wasn’t cheap at all.
 A 2 piece swimsuit was priced around $200, but Danielle managed to convince her followers to buy them anyway.